monzzzz/OTOP_Project/frontend/README.md

 ### Main Page

+#### Top part

-#### On the top of this page, it will displays the carousel containing the best sellers products in this marketplace
+it will displays the carousel containing the best sellers products in this marketplace

+#### Below that

-##### Below that, it will show the thumbnail of the top ten products in each part of Thailand
+it will show the thumbnail of the top ten products in each part of Thailand